-- Aluminium, stainless steel and different types of plastic.
+- Aluminum, stainless steel and different types of plastic.

-However the quality of these materials and the overall build quality of the Volcano is just insane.
+However, the quality of these materials and the overall build quality of the Volcano is really well.

 The Volcano Vaporizer is the only vaporizer which is officially qualified as a medical device in two (2) countries (Canada and Israel).
-It is by no means easy to get such a certification.
+It's by no means easy to get such a certification.
 Any such device is subject to vigorous and extensive testing before it’s given such a certification.

 It's also the vaporizer most used in scientific research.
 Although this does not necessarily mean the Volcano Vaporizer is safe, it does say something.